Vietnam.vn - Nền tảng quảng bá Việt Nam

 Gamuda: Ứng dụng AI là bước đi chiến lược để canh tranh - Ảnh 2.

-Setting a new standard for digital construction
+Setting a new standard for the digital construction industry.

 With the involvement of multiple subcontractors, AI allows the main contractor to monitor and manage risk factors, focusing resources on the most important issues.